 For common reasons to visit a doctor, context variables influence probabilities of diagnoses.
 Deepening of our understanding of how diversity, context, multimorbidity and symptoms influence probabilities of final diagnoses will help doctors to work more secure and evidence based.
 It will lead to the development of a diagnostic support tool to use in everyday practice.

-- None: patient history is represented without retaining the order of episodes and the time between them.
+- None (MLP): the patient history is represented without retaining the order of episodes and the time between them.

-- Weak: patient history is represented as an ordered sequence of episodes, but the time between them is unspecified.
+- Weak (LSTM): the patient history is represented as an ordered sequence of episodes, but the time between them is unspecified.

-- Moderate: patient history is represented as an ordered sequence of episodes, and each episode is provided with a time interval feature, which indicates the time since the previous episode.
+- Moderate (LSTM+∆t): the patient history is represented as an ordered sequence of episodes, and each episode is provided with a time interval feature, which indicates the time since the previous episode.

-- Strong: patient history is represented as an ordered sequence of episodes, and each episode is provided with a time interval feature, which indicates the time since the previous episode, and the encoder specifically handles irregular time in the sequence.
+- Strong (T-LSTM): the patient history is represented as an ordered sequence of episodes, and each episode is provided with a time interval feature, which indicates the time since the previous episode, and the encoder specifically handles irregular time in the sequence.

 Condition 1 corresponds to the MLP baseline.
 Conditions 2 to 4 use the RNN-based model, but the encoder varies.
 Condition 2 and 3 use an LSTM encoder, whereas condition 4 uses a time-aware LSTM or T-LSTM for short.